-Funds that are reserved for the use you want them for in the future, e.g. as a source of funds for a capital project or for retirement, are kept in an account called a reserve account.
-Reserve accounts are the central command station of the Steady State Principle.
-These form the largest of the three parts of your plan, uniting the pieces of your financial model and composing a large part of the Store of Intrinsic Value.
-This is the place where funds have higher accessibility and usability compared to other accounts.
+Some portion of your funds will be reserved for your use in the future, as a ready source of capital for a project or for retirement.
+These funds are kept in an account called a reserve account.
+Reserve accounts constitute the central command of the Steady State Principle.
+They often form a high percentage of your Store of Intrinsic Value, and will unify the pieces of your entire financial model.
+This is the place where funds have more accessibility and usability compared to other accounts.

 The Reserve portion of the strategy is engineered to earn a certain stable and competitive return through dividends, compound interest, and tax efficiency.
 The fundamental nature of the reserve account is never overstated.
 It is the lower level of risk this account brings to one’s overall strategy that allows one to more confidently take higher risk in other accounts.